The 24 hour day is spread thin for many.

 Sometimes things really need to be done.
-If manageable, this can be an activity which both parent and child can spend time to bond over.
+If manageable, this can be an activity that both parent and child can spend time bonding over.
 For example, Daddy can do the dishes and Leah can dry them.
 If you need to run a quick errand by car, ask one of your children to ride along.
 It can be a special outing together.

 5. Converse with value

 When spending that pocket of time together, refrain from being operational.

 “Have you done your homework?”
 “Have you completed your revision?”
 “Have you practised your piano?”
 “Memorised your spelling?”
 “Have you brushed your teeth?”
 Some parents speak this way as a way of concern for the child, or for others they may not be too free with expressing affection.